 U6-U8 All fouls result in an indirect free kick.
+U9-U14 FIFA rules shall apply.

 Penalty Kick

 A penalty kick is awarded if any of the above ten offenses is committed by a player inside his own penalty area, irrespective of the position the ball, provided it is in play.